 This is for anyone who wants a better than Facebook internet presence.
 For example, it will be hard to have a site like this one on Facebook.
 However, this site provides valuable information, and might make one’s life easier.
 If I just had a Facebook presence, and nothing else – then this site will not exist.
 I personally use Dreamhost for my hosting needs.
 They cost less than $15/month, and cheaper per month if you are able to pay for a year or three years.
 Also, when hosting with them, you would get a free .com/.net/.org domain.
 If this will be a personal site, I would recommend a .com followed by .org, and then .net.
 If you are willing to pay more per year, you might be able to get all three, and have the other 2 redirect to your primary site.
 For shared hosting, Dreamhost offers 1 plan.
 This plan will give you unlimited domains and sub-domains.

 Assuming you use Dreamhost for you website, you would want to create a MySQL database with your domain name as the name.
 For example, if you have fsp.ws, then your database might be fsp_ws.
-WordPress uses tables, so your table for www.fsp.ws (your main site) will be www_.
+WordPress uses tables, so your table prefix for www.you.tld (your main site) will be www_.
 Even if you aren’t going to promote your primary site with the www, still used it with your database table.
-If you decide to add a new site (such as contact.fsp.ws), then your table will be contact_.
+If you decide to add a new site (such as contact.you.tld), then your table prefix will be contact_.
 The WordPress engine will create the necessary tables, and with this method for your subdomains will make managing and editing your SQL database easier as well.
 If you decide to drop contact.fsp.ws, then you could go into your database and delete all of the tables that begin with contact_.